 Also from the Met: Timeline of Art History Illustrated guide to the collections of the Metropolitan Museum, with several links of interest to Cypriot archaeologists, including:

-On-line guide to the Cypriot collections of the Ashmolean Museum including historical overview of the collection, chronological chart of Cypriote art, information on proveniences and donors, as well as a link to the museums (now out-of-print) handbook by A. C. Brown and H. Catling (see link above under ‘Research and Discourse’).
+The link above provides access to the Ashmolean’s online collection, which can be searched.
+A more specific, brief introduction to the Cypriot collections including historical overview of the collection is also available.
+The sculpture was published previously in the (now out-of-print) handbook by A. C. Brown and H. Catling (see link above under ‘Research and Discourse’).

 Located on the University of Chicago’s Hyde Park campus, the David and Alfred Smart Museum of Art houses a permanent collection of over 7000 objects, spanning five centuries of both Western and Eastern civilizations.
 Among the holdings, in a collection of Cypriot pottery and some Cypriote sculpture.
 Access to the museum’s collections is available on-line via the Smart Museum Online Database Project.